nairalimac/Home-Went/README.md

-# Hello There!
+# Hello There! 😄

-This is my personal project, his name`s:  WENT LOGISTIC.
+This is my personal project, his name is:  WENT LOGISTIC

 This project starting with my friends long time ago.
-And today I decide to create this base in Front End, in this first time in focus in HTML and CSS.
+And today I decided to create this base in Front End.

-But, and next time I starting in interactive in Javascript and other techniques visual and others elements.

 ------------------------------------------------------------------------------------------------------------------------

-FOCUS IN SOLUTION PROBLEMS
+More details about the project:
+<p><a href=https://www.behance.net/gallery/138421415/Went-Logist>CLICK IN HERE!</a></p>

+Thanks for your time!

 ------------------------------------------------------------------------------------------------------------------------